xmos/lib_sdram/README.rst

 The following application notes use this library:

-  * AN00xxx - How to get the most out of a SDRAM server
+  * AN00170 - Using the SDRAM library